AnujPancholi/fullstackopenSubmissions/README.md

 # fullstackopenSubmissions
-Submissions for Full Stack Open 2020 course
+Submissions for the Full Stack Open 2020 course

 The submissions for all the parts will be put in this one repository.